DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Change “Clip 1” to “1 Clip 1.”

 Do this for each of your clips.
-This will tell Premiere how to order the clips for each of the cameras, which we will talk more about later.
+This will tell Premiere how to order the clips for each camera, which we will discuss later.

 Step 2: Create the multi-camera sequence